How to get free and cheap makeup

-If you buy makeup and you feel it isn’t up to scratch then you might be able to get a refund, but this will likely be decided on a case-by-case basis.
+If you buy makeup and feel it isn't up to scratch, you might be able to get a refund – but this will likely be decided on a case-by-case basis.
 For example, if you buy a waterproof mascara that starts running when your eyes water, it'll be difficult for you to prove this to the store.

 However, if you buy a foundation bottle and the pump is broken, you've got some solid evidence and that should stand you in better stead for a refund.

 Sell unused makeup

-If you’ve bought a new product and then decide you no longer want it, but aren’t able to get a refund, your best bet is probably to try and sell it to make your money back.
+If you change your mind about a new product you've bought, but you're unable to get a refund, your best bet is to try and sell it to make your money back.

 Sites like Depop are great for this, as you can literally take a few snaps on your phone, upload them to your profile and sell in minutes.
 Just make sure you're completely honest in the description about whether the makeup has been used at all, and make sure the price reflects this.

 Find dupes of your favourite products

 Dupes are the holy grail of bargain beauty products.
 They're essentially copycats of big-name or designer products for a fraction of the price.

-Unfortunately, the only way to really keep track of the best dupes on the market is to follow beauty blogs and YouTube channels who spot them – but here’s a pretty comprehensive list of the best dupes in 2018.
+The best way to really keep track of the best dupes on the market is to follow beauty blogs and YouTube channels who spot them.

-As a rule though you should try and avoid the expensive brands as much as possible, and instead find the products you need in the own-brand ranges of high-street shops instead.
+As a general rule, though, it's best to avoid high-end brands as much as possible, and instead, find the products you need in the own-brand ranges of high-street shops instead.

 Use beauty loyalty cards